p-ranav/argparse/README.md

 * MSVC >= 2017

 ## Contributing
-Contributions are welcomed, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.
+Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.

 ## License
 The project is available under the [MIT](https://opensource.org/licenses/MIT) license.